Ancient Greek law: Athens

-Development of Ancient Greek law
+Development of ancient Greek laws

 The earliest Greek law to survive is the Dreros inscription, a seventh century BC law concerning the role of kosmos.
-This and other early laws (such as those which survive in only fragmentary form from Tiryns) are primarily concerned not with regulating people's behaviour, but in regulating the power of officials within the community.
-These laws were probably set up by the élites in order to control the distribution of power among themselves.
+This and other early laws (such as those which survive in only fragmentary form from Tiryns) are primarily concerned not with regulating people's behavior, but in regulating the power of officials within the community.
+These laws were probably set up by the elites in order to control the distribution of power among themselves.

 Athens

-One of the earliest dateable events in Athenian history is the creation of the Draconian law code by Draco, c.620 BC.
+One of the earliest dateable legal events in Athenian history is the creation of the Draconian law code by Draco, c.620 BC.
 However, the homicide law is the only one known due to it surviving the Solonian reforms.
 The law seems to have distinguished between premeditated and involuntary homicide, and provided for the reconciliation of the killer with the family of the dead man.
 The homicide law of Draco was still in force in the fourth century.
 Though the rest of the code is unknown, it was by Athenian tradition known to have been very harsh.

 The Athenian law codes set forth by Draco were completely reformed by Solon, who was the archon of Athens c.593 BC.
 Solon's reforms included reforms to land ownership and the cancellation of debts and the abolition of slavery for those who were born Athenian.
 Yet, attributing specific legal innovations and reforms to Solon and his successors is notoriously difficult because there was a tendency in ancient Athens to ascribe laws to Solon irrespective of the date of enactment.

+Sparta

+Though Athens is commonly cited in discussions about Greek law, Sparta also developed a lasting legal code, attributed early on to Lycurgus.
+Though there is controversy about the existence of Lycurgus, the first written record of Lycurgus as the Spartan lawgiver is attributed to Herodotus in the 5th century BCE.
+Lycurgus' biographer was Plutarch, who wrote the Life of Lycurgus in the 1st century CE.
+Plutarch's work mentions that Lycurgus likely introduced the Spartans to the works of Homer, along with establishing law practices following his ventures to Crete, Asia, and Egypt.
+Notably, Lycurgus established two bodies in Spartan law: the gerousia and the apella.
+The gerousia was known as the council of elders and included the two kings, likely preparing documents concerning business ventures for the apella.
+The gerousia also held significant power over the judicial system in Sparta, especially in the case of the death penalty.
+The apella on the other hand closely mirrored the ekklesia existing in other Greek polis.
+The apella was the citizen-body consisting of men over the age of 30, and they voted on the proposals submitted by the gerousia.
+They also had the power to elect those who served on the gerousia, discussed matters of foreign policy, and helped determine succession and military powers.